knomepasi/ubuntu-community-wordpress-theme/README.md

 When the theme is set up, you might want to do the following things:

-### Create a menu and assign it to the "Header menu" theme location.
+**Create a menu and assign it to the "Header menu" theme location.**  [Appearance » Menus]
-**[Appearance » Menus]**
 It's highly recommended to add the front page as the first item for this menu since there is no link to the main page visible by default.

-### Select a static page for the front page.
+**Select a static page for the front page.**  [Settings » Reading]
-**[Settings » Reading]**
 Note: When you set a static page as the front page, its title will be hidden by default.
 This is to ensure maximum flexibility to make the front page look as you like.
-If you want to use a regular title on the front page, simply add a "Heading 1" element to the beginning of the page.
+If you want to use a regular title on the front page, simply add a "Heading 1" element with your page name to the beginning of the page.

 Widget areas